climate-cooperative/home-energy-assessment-database/README.md

 ## Operating Environment

-The "Residential Home Energy Database & API" is built on a robust, modern technology stack tailored for high performance, scalability, and ease of integration.
+The "Home Energy Assessment Database & API" is built on a robust, modern technology stack tailored for high performance, scalability, and ease of integration.
 At its core, the platform utilizes a Node.js framework for the backend, leveraging the Express framework to handle API requests efficiently and MongoDB for data storage.
 This choice of technologies ensures that the system is both flexible and capable of managing large volumes of data effectively.

 ## Design and Implementation Constraints